Home › Tools › PCM guideLikelihood ridges

 Likelihood ridges are an inherent feature of discrete trait inference, not a bug but a signature of model identifiability.
 When tip states are close to equilibrium proportions, high rates become nearly indistinguishable from low rates.
 This is a genuine inference problem: the data alone may not constrain rates well.

-The solutions—priors, multiple starts, penalization, and bounds—all aim to break the ridge by adding external information or constraints.
-In practice, Bayesian MCMC with informative priors is the gold standard because it explicitly encodes what you know (or want to assume) about plausible rate ranges.
-When in doubt, compare results across methods and always sanity-check your rate estimates.
+The solutions (priors, multiple starts, penalization, and bounds) all aim to break the ridge by adding external information or constraints.
+In practice, Bayesian MCMC with an informative prior is the most reliable approach because it explicitly encodes what you know (or want to assume) about plausible rate ranges.